Skip to main content

 An outdoor ceremony set up on the Wordsworth Lawn at Brinsop Court, the UK's most popular wedding venue.

-For a third year in a row, Brinsop Court is our most popular wedding venue in the UK!
+For the fourth consecutive year, Brinsop Court is our most popular wedding venue in the UK!

-Surrounded by 800 acres of ancient woodland, this 14th century moated manor house (yes, there’s a moat!) really is as dreamy as country pads come.
+Surrounded by 800 acres of woodland, this 14th-century moated manor house (yes, there’s a moat!) really is as dreamy as country pads come.

-There’s everything here you could ever want for the perfect wedding weekend; 18 bedrooms in the Manor House, two gorgeous cottages and 12 glamping tents with all the mod cons, plus the option to enjoy a recovery breakfast with your loved ones after the big event.
+There’s everything you could want for the perfect wedding weekend; 18 bedrooms in the manor house, two gorgeous cottages and 12 glamping tents with all the mod cons, plus the option to enjoy a recovery breakfast with your loved ones after the big event the following day.

-Choose from three indoor ceremony spots: the Queen Anne Dining Room, the intimate Elizabethan Library or the grand Banqueting Hall with its vaulted ceiling, oakwood floor and statement fireplace filled with candles.
-Or say your vows in the open air on the picturesque Wordsworth Lawn.
+Choose from three indoor ceremony spots: the Queen Anne Dining Room, the intimate Elizabethan Library or the grand Banqueting Hall with its vaulted ceiling, oak-wood floor and statement fireplace filled with candles.
+Or say your vows in the open air in the enchanting woodland or in front of the house on the picturesque Wordsworth Lawn.

-There’s also a dedicated dining space in The Knot Barn, which can cater for up to 180 seated and 250 standing guests.
+There’s also a dedicated dining space and dancefloor in The Knot Barn, which can cater for up to 180 seated and 250 standing guests.

 Find out more